cjwillis809/PopImageExample/README.md

 # PopImageExample
 A Swift example of having a context menu when long pressing an image.

-This sample app demonstrates the basic ability to create a context menu upon long pressing on an image using the UIXontextMenuInteraction API provided by Apple.
+This sample app demonstrates the basic ability to create a context menu upon long pressing on an image using the UIContextMenuInteraction API provided by Apple.
 The app allows a user to choose a photo from their photo library and display it on the screen.
 Upon long pressing on the image, a context menu will appear to remove the image from the screen if desired.

 ![Main app view](https://github.com/cjwillis809/PopImageExample/blob/master/Images/PopImageMainView.png)